KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-4h-Certificates.md

 	- Lists additional identification information
 	- Allows a certificate to support many different domains
 	- Supports multiple specific domain names
+	- Secure multiple domain names or subdomains with a single certificate
 - Wildcard domain
 	- Certificates are based on the name of the server
 	- A wildcard domain will apply to all server names in a domain
 		- \*.kodriscoll.xyz
+	- Secure multiple subdomains within a primary domain
 # Key revocation
 - Certificate Revocation List (CRL)
 	- Maintained by the Certificate Authority (CA)